 Joining us today to continue the discussion on cryptocurrency and demystify the world of DEFI is an Aussie who has many years of experience working in finance and wealth management.
 He's built to digital financial services startups that have served over 10,000 customers today.
 He has previously been part of the winning team for a FinTech hackathon all the way over in London.
-And he currently volunteers as a co organizer for FinTech, Perth, and his role is Chief Product officer at Digital X a technology company specializing in block chain application development and Digital Asset Management Services.
+And he currently volunteers as a co organiser for FinTech, Perth, and his role is Chief Product officer at Digital X a technology company specialising in block chain application development and Digital Asset Management Services.
 If you don't know what any of that means, don't worry, I have absolutely no idea either, but I'm sure we are about to find out.
 He joins us now via video link. welcome David Beros.
 How you going, David?

 David Beros 08:53

 Hey, yeah, very well.
 Good to be on.

 Thank you so much for joining us, David.
 Now, what on earth is I honestly didn't know what half of those words in the in the intro were.
 So what is Defi what is blockchain?
 And why should we care about it?

 Yeah, it's good to hear in the previous episode, there was a bit of a blockchain teaser.
 And I think building on that decentralised finance is basically just a big umbrella term for all the projects and the teams and the startups that are working to build financial services and digital financial products on those blockchain systems.
 So it's really a catch all term covering a whole range of things.
 Those financial services could be anything from borrowing and lending, to investing to insuring Basically, any way that lets people access a decentralised financial service directly over the internet.

 What's amazing, David, maybe what's the distinction between the traditional world of finance in a use case and then how that how that use case be examined for defi what are some of the examples of a divide in Since that could relate to a real world problem that people try and solve,